srushtig23/Spotify-clone/README.md

 # Spotify-Clone
-here is spotify frontend clone
+here is the spotify frontend web design